 Creative writing has a juried curriculum whereby interested students must apply for admission into the program.
 We base the curriculum on the view that reading is essential to a writer’s training.
 A required 12 hours of literature (English, translation, or world literature) and 25 hours of writing will help you develop your own voice, potential, style, and portfolio.
-While the program does not offer a minor, two first-year courses are open to those who wish to explore poetry and fiction writing.

 Fine-tune your writing through lectures, independent projects, workshops, public readings, and reading assignments that also provide opportunities to present and discuss your work.
 A variety of internship opportunities and practicum allow you to gain credit for hands-on, real world work, including teaching and editorial assistantships.
 Some students may work at FIELD magazine, a twice-yearly journal of the best of contemporary poetry and poetics, and the Oberlin College Press, which publishes new collections of poetry by established and emerging American poets.
 Majors can do supervised teaching of creative writing in the Oberlin public schools, or pursue other supervised activities related to creative writing.

 In addition, several campus-based publications employ student writers and welcome student submissions including the Oberlin Review student newspaper, the Oberlin Alumni Magazine, and the Plum Creek Review literary journal, among others.
 Majors contribute their best work to a senior anthology.